microsoft/onnxruntime/docs/onnxruntime_extensions.md

 onnxruntime-extensions supports many useful custom operators to enhance the text processing capability of ONNXRuntime, which include some widely used **string operators** and popular **tokenizers**.
 For custom operators supported and how to use them, please check the documentation [custom operators](https://github.com/microsoft/onnxruntime-extensions/blob/main/docs/custom_text_ops.md).

 ## Build ONNXRuntime with Extensions
 We have supported build onnxruntime-extensions as a static library and link it into ONNXRuntime.
-To enable custom operators from onnxruntime-extensions, you should add argument `--onnxruntime_extensions_path <path-to-onnxruntime-extensions>` when build ONNXRuntime.
+To enable custom operators from onnxruntime-extensions, you should add argument `--use_extensions`, which will use onnxruntime-extensions from git submodule in path cmake/external/onnxruntime-extensions **by default**.

+If you want to build ONNXRuntime with a pre-pulled onnxruntime-extensions, pass extra argument `--extensions_path_override <path-to-onnxruntime-extensions>`.

 Note: Please remember to use `--minimal_build custom_ops` when you build minimal runtime with custom operators from onnxruntime-extensions.